PiercarloSlavazza/linkoln2/README.md

-#-------------------------------------------------------------------------------
-# Copyright (c) 2016-2021 Institute of Legal Information and Judicial Systems IGSG-CNR (formerly ITTIG-CNR)
-#
-# This program and the accompanying materials  are made available under the terms of the GNU General Public
-# License as published by the Free Software Foundation; either version 3 of the License, or (at your option)
-# any later version.
-# You may not use this work except in compliance with the Licence.
-# You may obtain a copy of the Licence at: https://www.gnu.org/licenses/gpl-3.0.txt
-# Unless required by applicable law or agreed to in writing, software distributed under the Licence is
-# distributed on an "AS IS" basis, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-# See the Licence for the specific language governing permissions and limitations under the Licence.
-#
-# Authors: Lorenzo Bacci (IGSG-CNR)
-#-------------------------------------------------------------------------------
 ![alt text](./linkoln-logo.png)

 **Linkoln** is a software developed at IGSG-CNR (*Istituto di Informatica Giuridica e Sistemi Giudiziari* del *Consiglio Nazionale delle Ricerche*) for the automatic detection and linking of legal references contained in legal texts written in Italian.